 - Ideally, you’d save a little money for eventualities, like essential car or home repairs.

 - It goes without saying really, but try to only borrow what you can afford to repay over a reasonable amount of time.

 Helping you stay on track

-If you breach your account terms and conditions, either by missing a payment or going over your agreed credit limit, not only will charges apply, but you could lose any promotional offers on your account, meaning the higher standard interest rate will apply to your whole balance.
+If you breach the terms and conditions of your credit card account or loan account, either by missing a payment or going over your agreed credit limit, charges will apply.
+You could also lose any promotional offers on your credit card account, meaning the higher standard interest rate will apply to your whole balance.

 - Always make at least the minimum payment by the due date detailed on your monthly statement - we offer a range of payment options.

 - Consider setting up a Direct Debit - we’ll claim payments automatically from your bank account, so you’re less likely to forget.

 - If you only pay the minimum each month it’ll cost more and take longer to repay your balance - try to pay more if you can.